gitdzy/HRDecoder/README.md

 ## HRDecoder: High-Resolution Decoder Network for Fundus Image Lesion Segmentation

 ### Environment
-Our code is implemented based on [MMsegmentation](https://github.com/open-mmlab/mmsegmentation).
+Our code is based on [MMsegmentation](https://github.com/open-mmlab/mmsegmentation).

 In this work, we used:
 - python=3.8.5